Eau Claire Plaza Redesign

 A multi-use pathway runs the length of the plaza on the west side.
 This area is focused on providing a north-south connection through the site, and to the RiverWalk pathway running east-west, on the south bank of the Bow River.

-Activated with urban and nature-inspired elements that encourage play and exploration for all ages, it supports exterior programming opportunities for future developments in the area.
+Activated with urban and nature-inspired elements that encourage play and exploration for all ages, the Play Plaza supports exterior programming opportunities for future developments in the area.

 请滚动至页面底部，然后使用Google Translate 改变文本的语言。如果您没有看到Google Translate 的选项，请尝试使用其他网页浏览器查看本页面。

 Sign up for our email updates to receive the most up-to-date information about Eau Claire Area Improvement projects.